How to spend a day in South Australia’s Deep Creek National Park

 If you prefer to sleep with a roof over your head, Southern Ocean Retreats is a privately-owned company that operates rustic settlers’ cottages and the modern Ridgetop Retreats in the park.

-Top tip: Check out our Camping guide to Deep Creek Conservation Park.
+Top tip: Check out our Camping guide to Deep Creek National Park.
 It’s full of great information to help you select your campsite and make the most of your stay.

 Things to prepare before you go